The library dumpster that pays my rent begins locking their book recycling bins

 The books in their dumpster are presumably overflow from their biannual book sale, that they apparently don’t think will sell or don’t have room for.
-For whatever reason, they won’t sell textbooks at their sale, and put any textbook donations DIRECTLY into the dumpster.
+For whatever reason, they won’t sell textbooks at their sale, and put any textbook donations directly into the dumpster.
 That’s where I swoop in at night, retrieve all the profitable books, and sell them on Amazon.

-Why would they go to such lengths to protect their trash?
-After I came and went dozens of times without leaving a trace, and in fact as a rule always left the dumpster area cleaner than I found it?
-I have a theory.
+Why would they go to such lengths to protect literal trash?
+After I dumpster dived for books there dozens of times, without leaving a trace ?
+And in fact as a rule always left the dumpster area cleaner than I found it?
+I have a theory….

-It’s that quirk of human psychology where people can’t STAND for others to capitalize on their oversights.
+It’s that quirk of human psychology where people can’t stand for others to capitalize on their oversights.
 They get jealous.
 Their egos get bruised.
 It’s the same reason why your local thrift store manager might ask you to leave if he sees you scanning books.
-They can’t stand to see someone highlighting their oversights and / or ignorance.
+They can’t stand to see someone highlighting their oversights or ignorance.

-I guess this means I have to go in and actually work out an arrangement to pick up the throwaways.
-Updates in a future post.Also, claim your free book:
+I guess this means I have to go in and actually work out an arrangement to pick up their book throwaways.
+Updates in a future post.